Deswop/alx-system_engineering-devops/0x02-shell_redirections/README.md

- a scripts thatprints a text into a file
+a script that duplicate the lastline of a file